tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 ### The Unpleasant Truth

 All this is possible in theory, but we still don't know where the `JUMP` instruction takes its operand from.
 We know that the operand's value must be `0` and it should be ready.
-The address span `(A)` indeed contains `0`, but in the part of the story that describes the architecture of RPC-4000, does the author mention an option of the data address field doubling as an instruction address.
-The `JUMP` instruction could take its value from some register, but that `0` would have to be stored there beforehand, giving Nather a screaming clue that some operation was being set up.
+The address span `(A)` indeed contains `0`, but nowhere in the description of RPC-4000's architecture, does Nather mention an option of the data address field doubling as an instruction address.
+The `JUMP` instruction could take its value from some register, but that `0` would have to be stored there beforehand, providing a screaming clue that some operation was being set up.

-Not only did I gloss over this part of the process for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
+Not only did I gloss over this crucial step for 30 years - I also ignored the absence from this part of the story, of the unique addressing mode described above.
 The one that included the next instruction address in every instruction(!).
 Was that part of affected in the overflow?
 Was there any relationship between the `JUMP` opcode and the `(A)` or `(N)` fields?

 After demoting myself from 'computer guy' to 'A guy who likes to think of himself as such', I took the basic step required to understand Mel's hack: looking up the [RPC-4000 manual](http://www.bitsavers.org/pdf/royalPrecision/RPC-4000/RPC-4000_Programming_Manual.pdf).
 It didn't take much browsing to hit a figure that disspelled all my doubts.